Achieving Diversity and Inclusion in College STEM

 Educators first began paying attention to unequal education opportunities in the late 1990s.
 Since that time, Black students have closed the high school graduation gap, and both Black and brown students are attending college in greater numbers than ever before.
 Just two decades ago, students of color comprised less than 30% of the total undergraduate population; now, they make up more than 45%.

 Getting to college is one challenge — getting through it is another.
 Black and brown students are more likely to be first-generation college students, facing the hard work and red tape of higher education on their own.
 They're also more likely to take out big loans and be defrauded by for-profit universities, which charge more for degrees that hold less value on the job market.

-Underrepresented minorities face steep costs and steep challenges to higher education.
-Colleges work to enroll diverse students, but many minority recruits struggle without family, financial, and academic support.
-They also lack representation among faculty, with few or no professors from similar backgrounds whom students of color can look to as mentors.
+Underrepresented students face steep costs and steep challenges to higher education.
+Colleges work to enroll students of diverse identities and experiences, but many of these recruits struggle without family, financial, and academic support.
+They also lack representation among faculty, with few or no professors from similar backgrounds whom they can look to as mentors.

 STEM fields are notoriously nondiverse.
 For every year these lucrative fields fail to graduate more students of color, the racial pay gap splits open even wider.
 The same goes for the gender pay gap: The highest-earning STEM jobs employ the lowest percentage of women workers.
 This division in earning potential starts in college.

 While retaining female students and students of color in STEM would be a major step toward achieving pay equity, successful graduates still face an uphill battle when it comes to monetizing their degrees.
 Women of color in STEM — doubly prejudiced against, first in education and then on the job market — earn about 60% of white men's salary.